Nobody 741

 Arroyo Grande – Our first stop in this neat small town with its national treasure - about which I write more below.

 Driving/wandering through Carmel.
-It still has one of the world’s most beautiful beaches, vivid, white sand and the 18th fairway at Pebble Beach as a backdrop, a few very cool stores and many houses right out of “The Hobbit.”
+It still has one of the world’s most beautiful beaches, vivid, white sand and the 18th fairway at Pebble Beach as a backdrop, a few very cool stores and many h

 The Seventeen Mile Drive wandering through forests and by beaches with surreal-shaped trees, both living and dead, and the almost as beautiful beach drive between Pacific Grove and Monterey.
 It was while driving the latter that we saw our first deer of the trip – two, so close to the car that we could almost touch them.
-Later we saw six more on the Seventeen Mile Drive.
-Drinks and dinner at The Inn At Spanish Bay.
-The piper still closes out the day with his stroll across the dunes, and Roy’s is still one of the most beautiful settings of any restaurant in my experience.
+Later we saw six more on the Seventeen M

 The “pigs crossing” highway sign as you enter Carmel from the south and the “pavement rehabilitation” sign on Carmel Valley Road.